biocycle/FortranSDS/README.md

 A major aim of Simple SDS is to improve the error reporting and handling of the NetCDF library.
 Normally you will need to check every NetCDF function's status return code to see if an error occurred.
-If it did, NetCDF isn't especially helpful, giving errors like "NetCDF:
-Not a valid ID".
-The Simple SDS library keeps track of enough information to report the file, action attempted and other relevant information when reporting an error.
 Example:

+    call check( nf90_inq_dimid(ncid, "some_dim", dimid) )
+    .
+    .
+    .
+    subroutine check(status)
+      .
+      .
+      .

+If the call results in an error, you can get a description like "NetCDF: Not a valid ID" using nf90_strerror(status), but this has no context and leaves something to be desired.
+The Simple SDS module keeps track of enough information to report the file, action attempted and other relevant information when reporting an error.
+Example:

 Source code:

-     dimid = snc_get_dim(file, "some_dim")
+     some_dimid = snc_get_dimid(file, "some_dim")

-Resulting error in terminal window:
+Resulting error in terminal:

      NetCDF: Not a valid ID
        While: getting id for dimension 'some_dim' in nonexistent_file.nc